 At the start of this period the CO2 concentration level is deemed to be safe, so there is no point in lowering it.
 All our efforts should therefore go towards preventing emissions from driving this level into unsafe territory.
 In other words, an emissions-only strategy is the correct approach at this early stage.

-Unfortunately we fail to mitigate adequately, so the CO2 concentration rises to 356 ppm over the first three years.
-This means that a metaphorical greenhouse-gas blanket, 6 ppm thick, has been placed over the atmosphere.
-This blanket, like those to follow, will generate ocean and atmospheric warming for as long as it remains in place.
+Unfortunately we fail to reduce emissions adequately, so the CO2 concentration rises to 356 ppm over the first three years.
+This means that a metaphorical GHG blanket, 6 ppm thick, has been placed over the atmosphere.
+This blanket, like those to follow, will warm the Earth’s surface for as long as it remains in place.

 We’re now in 1991, and facing a different situation from three years earlier.
-The CO2 concentration has become unsafe, and more of this pollutant is being pumped into the atmosphere every day.
-We should therefore switch immediately to a dual strategy: remove the excess CO2 from the atmosphere and increase our efforts to mitigate CO2 emissions.
+The CO2 concentration is now unsafe, and more of this pollutant is being pumped into the atmosphere every day.
+We should therefore switch immediately to a dual strategy: remove the excess CO2 from the atmosphere and increase our efforts to reduce CO2 emissions.

 Contrast the preceding with the IPCC’s assertions that, “Limiting climate change would require substantial and sustained reductions in greenhouse gas emissions …”, and that the severity of climate change by the middle of this century is, “… substantially affected by the choice of emissions scenario.”
-(Synthesis Report, pp. 8 and 10) Such statements appear repeatedly, and they consistently omit the possibility of reducing concentrations.
+(Synthesis Report, pp. 8 and 10) Such statements appear repeatedly, and they consistently omit the possibility of concentrations reductions.

-This treatment effectively nullifies our choices with respect to existing concentrations.
-What the organization is implicitly saying is this: if GHG concentrations are ignored, their eventual levels will be determined by the pattern of our future emissions.
+What the organization is implicitly saying is this: if GHG concentrations are ignored, their eventual levels will be determined by the pattern of future emissions.
 This is of course true, but the fact that concentrations are being sidelined is carefully concealed.
-To switch metaphors, the IPCC is telling us that, if no-one pulls the plug on a half-filled bathtub, the eventual water level will depend entirely on the flow from the tap.
-That’s indisputable, but the plug can be pulled to reduce the water level just as the tap can be closed to reduce the water flow.
+To switch metaphors, the IPCC is telling us that, if no-one pulls the plug on a half-filled bathtub, the eventual level will depend entirely on the water flowing from the tap.
+That’s indisputable, but it’s also obvious that the plug can be pulled to reduce the water level just as the tap can be closed to reduce the water flow.

 The truth is that reducing emissions and lowering concentrations have equivalent environmental effects.
-Mitigating a unit of CO2 is the same as not mitigating it but removing it.
+Reducing a unit of CO2 emissions is the same as not doing so but then removing it.
 To illustrate, recall that CO2 emissions have been increasing by 2 ppm per year.
 Assume again that the current concentration is 400 ppm.
-If emissions are mitigated by 1 ppm, we will end up with 401 ppm of CO2 (400 + 1).
-If emissions are not mitigated but 1 ppm is removed, we will again end up with 401 ppm of CO2 (400 + 2 – 1).
+If emissions are reduced by 1 ppm, we will end up with 401 ppm of CO2 (400 + 1).
+If emissions are not reduced but 1 ppm is removed, we will again end up with 401 ppm of CO2 (400 + 2 – 1).

 There are two important distinctions between the two approaches.
-The first, as noted above, is that the scope for concentration removal far exceeds that of emissions reduction.
+The first, as noted above, is that the scope for GHG removals far exceeds that of emissions reductions.
 The second relates to the kinds of solutions they imply.
-Mitigating emissions requires solutions in the social world because it entails changes in economic activities and thus ongoing human behavior.
+Reducing emissions requires solutions in the social world because it entails changes in economic activities and thus ongoing human behavior.
 Reducing concentrations requires solutions in the natural world because it entails the reversal of environmental damage that was caused by past human behavior.
-A sound GHG strategy must include both types of measures, at least until the mitigation possibilities have been effectively exhausted.
+A sound GHG strategy must include both types of measures, at least until the possibilities for emissions reductions have been effectively exhausted.